| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Any additional arguments it may require.

-Suppose you have a program /usr/libexec/myfilter, that accepts
+Suppose you have a program /usr/libexec/myfilter

-entire message as its output and produces on standard output a
+entire message as its input and produces on standard output a

 modified version of this message.
-The program takes as its argument
+The program takes the name of a

-he name of a directory for temporary files.
+directory for temporary files as its argument.
 The following example

 illustrates how to invoke this program:

-BEGIN GUILE guile-load-program entire-msg.scm END BEGIN RULE guile-process entire-msg-filter /usr/libexec/myfilter /tmp END |
+BEGIN GUILE guile-load-program entire-msg.scm END BEGIN RULE guile-process entire-msg-filter /usr/libexec/myfilter /tmp END

-Another function defined in this module is openssl-filter:
+Another function defined in this module is openssl-filter

 This function is provided for use with openssl

-program.
-Openssl binary attempts to rewind its input and
+binary attempts to rewind its input and

-fails if the latter is a pipe, so openssl cannot be used
+fails if the latter is a pipe, so openssl

-with entire-msg-filter.
+.
 Instead, you should use

-openssl-filter.
+.
 Its arguments are:

-Path to openssl binary.
+Path to openssl

 Its arguments